RocketChat/EmbeddedChat/packages/react/docs/authentication.md

 }
 ```

-This method utilizes the OAuth configuration set up in RocketChat, providing a seamless authentication experience.
+This method leverages the OAuth configuration established in Rocket.Chat, ensuring a streamlined authentication process.

+For instructions on installing the EmbeddedChat RC app on your Rocket.Chat server, refer to the [EmbeddedChat RC App installation guide](../../rc-app/README.md).

-### Integrating with EmbeddedChat
+## Integrating with EmbeddedChat

 When implementing any of these authentication methods in `EmbeddedChat`, include the `auth` prop with the desired configuration: